naver/arcus-misc/mrr/README.md

 Run
 ---

-First, check the usage with fillowing command.
+First, check the usage with `-h` opttion.

 ```
 $ ./mrr -h